- Twitter Desktop got a full redesign

-Single Tweets aren’t overlays anymore, but got their own pages (again).
+Single Tweets aren’t overlays anymore but got their own pages (again).
 Like every other view, the Single Tweet View is two columns.
 The old one had one column.
 Or a single column overlay.
 The trends moved to the right column as well as the follow button.
 Besides the follow button the account bio is always visible as well as some accounts that were mentioned in the Tweet or are part of the conversation.
 Again with account information and a follow button.

 Source labels are back.
 In the early days below every Tweet was the client the account used to publish the Tweet.
 They are back again.
 In the example above it’s Twitter for Android.
 You see it beside the date.
 That information helps to understand if a Tweet was automated or not.

 The DM button got replaced with a multi-functional share button.
-Pressing it allows you to sent the Tweet via DM like in the old interface, add it to Bookmarks or copy the URL (keep in mind that this interface is sometimes used in browsers without a URL bar).
+Pressing it allows you to send the Tweet via DM like in the old interface, add it to Bookmarks or copy the URL (keep in mind that this interface is sometimes used in browsers without a URL bar).

 Some people used Faves as bookmarks.
 But then Fav(orite)s became Hearts/Likes.
 Bookmarks are bookmarks.
 They are private and hard to manage.
 You can access them through the menu and they are simply a list of the Tweets you bookmarked in the order you bookmarked them.
 You can search through them.
 You can’t tag them or re-order them.
 They are just there.
 Maybe they are useful to you.

 The old Twitter settings were a mess.
 Over time more and more settings were added until there was a list of 15 setting pages.
 The new settings are grouped together.
-As a result the are nested, but still easier to navigate.
+As a result they are nested, but still easier to navigate.

 As mentioned in the beginning, Twitter Web App was once Twitter Lite.
-The data saver option is a useful option that’s still available.
-When you activate it images aren’t loaded at all (URL previews) or with a really low resolution (uploads) and can be loaded with a tap.
+A data saver option is a useful option that’s still available.
+When you activate the option images aren’t loaded at all (URL previews) or with a really low resolution (uploads) and can be loaded with a tap.
 I wish there was an option to not load images at all like in the native mobile apps, but this is better than nothing and needs not only less data but reduces the visual stimulation as well to make it easier to focus on the text.